Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Enhancing BeamTransFuser Adaptability via Model Compression and Modality Generation

 On the one hand, the strong interdependence between modality-specific branches and the Transformer-based fusion modules results in tightly coupled representations, making it difficult to identify truly redundant components for pruning without compromising performance.
 For example, directly applying a global pruning ratio of 90\% to the entire backbone may indiscriminately remove connections across layers with vastly different spatial and semantic characteristics.
 This often results in disproportionate pruning, where the majority of parameters are removed from large modules (e.g., Layer 4 and Fusion Block 4), while lightweight modules are insufficiently pruned.
 Such imbalance disrupts the model's structural integrity and leads to noticeable performance degradation.
 As a result, conventional pruning strategies, which typically rely on a one-size-fits-all approach, are not directly applicable to BeamTransFuser.

-On the other hand, designing a student model for knowledge distillation in BeamTransFuser is particularly challenging due to its architectural heterogeneity.
-The network contains diverse modality-specific encoders and a deeply integrated fusion backbone, making it difficult to construct a simplified student model that remains structurally consistent with the teacher.
-Moreover, even if such a student is defined, aligning intermediate representations across diverse modalities remains challenging due to semantic and structural discrepancies, often leading to ineffective knowledge transfer and degraded student performance.
+On the other hand, applying knowledge distillation to BeamTransFuser would require the design of an additional student architecture for the hierarchical multi-stage fusion backbone.
+In this setting, the redundancy across different layers, fusion stages, and attention-based components is highly non-homogeneous.
+Manually designing a student model without prior knowledge of which components are indispensable would introduce additional architecture-design heuristics and may inadvertently suppress critical cross-modal interaction paths~\cite{mansourian2025a}.
+Therefore, although knowledge distillation is a meaningful compression direction in general, it is not adopted as the main compression route in this work.
+Instead, we focus on directly compressing the original BeamTransFuser fusion architecture in a data-driven and architecture-aware manner.

 Accordingly, we propose a splitting-and-pruning scheme that first decouples the BeamTransFuser architecture into modular components and then applies targeted pruning operations to individual sub-modules.
-This design enables pruning to be conducted in a more controlled and effective manner, avoiding one-size-fits-all strategies that overlook architectural heterogeneity.
+This design enables pruning to be conducted in a more controlled and effective manner, avoiding one-size-fits-all strategies that overlook architectural heterogeneity~\cite{liu2025efficient}.
 Moreover, it helps minimize interference among tightly coupled branches and preserves the integrity of cross-modal representations.
+Different from recent pruning work for related multimodal beamforming~\cite{10530437}, which is developed under a distributed federated learning framework and mainly aims to reduce model exchange overhead during distributed training, the proposed scheme is specifically designed to directly compress the model under an inference-oriented deployment objective.
 The details of the proposed compression scheme are presented below.